 So, the time horizon for Archana is eight years and the time horizon for Anita is 18 years.
 Let us see the difference between the accumulated amount at the end for both mothers.

-Anita will have Rs 15.3 lakhs for her daughter’s college by the time she is 18, while Archana will have only an approx. Of Rs 4.9 lakhs.
+Anita will have Rs 15.3 lakhs for her daughter’s college by the time she is 18, while Archana will have only approx. Of Rs 4.9 lakhs.
 In other words, by investing ten years sooner, Anita could save over three times as much as Archana.

 The visual below gives a good representation of the example: